juda/Iso-Recursive-Subtyping/readme.md

 We strongly recommend you to install Coq proof assistant by ```opam2```.

-1. Install [Coq](https://coq.inria.fr/opam-using.html)(>=8.10).
-The latest version of Coq is 8.12.
+1. Install [Coq](https://coq.inria.fr/opam-using.html)(=8.13).
+The proof is built under the version of Coq is 8.13.
 In Ubuntu-like system, you can install Coq by typing these commands in terminal.

 		>> opam install opam-depext
 		>> opam-depext coq
 		>> sudo apt-get install m4
-		>> opam pin add coq 8.12.0
+		>> opam pin add coq 8.13.0

 2. Install [metalib](https://github.com/plclub/metalib).
 In terminal, type